Find Yourself in February

 👉 Use a blunt drawing implement, charcoal or pastel.
 This avoids detail.

-Continuous line drawing over paint 🎨
+Continuous line drawing of different images.

 A quick colour sketch from an interesting angle.